hamk-uas/datacube-storage-lab/README.md

 The estimated throughputs are 6884, 43907, 2169, 15476, 44035 time series per 3 days (maximum job run time at CSC Puhti).

 There is still room for improvement in the zipped Zarr approach.
-ZipStore of zarr 3.0.7 uses a synchronous ZipFile, preventing use of parallel workers.
+ZipStore of zarr 3.0.7 uses, unfortunately, a synchronous ZipFile, preventing concurrent requests.
 See [discussion in the Zarr repo](https://github.com/zarr-developers/zarr-python/discussions/1613).
 A new fully async implementation of ZipStore could be made.
 Alternatively, the copy-and-unzip approach could potentially be done in a streaming way from S3 rather than by copying to NVMe as a first step.

 Zipped zarr v3 [will likely be](https://cpm.pages.eopf.copernicus.eu/eopf-cpm/main/PSFD/4-storage-formats.html) ESA's future delivery format for satellite images.